BarisAlbayrakIEEE/StructuralAnalysis/README.md

 };
 ```

-C++ beats java in terms of static programming as it provides the whole functionality required for the static type transformations.
+C++ would perform better than java in terms of the static programming as it provides the whole functionality required for the static type transformations.
-In summary, C++ would perform better than java in terms of the static programming.
+Hence, I would prefer using C++ in case of the static programming.

 However, there is a problem with the static programming: the SAA shall be extensible via new plugins.
 This issue actually points to two problems: